K0V0/BandzoneAndroidUnofficial/README.md

 - [x] sometimes when turning off data and paused player in band profile does not dissapear from not downloaded track
 - [x] maybe add bands that have downloaded tracks as first when app opened/searchfiled cleared
 - [x] [SERIOUS] bug resuming band profile activity while playing track - player missing, if clicked, app crashes
-- [x] [IMPORTANT] coming back from band prifile gives you at the start of list, something forces activity restart
+- [x] [IMPORTANT] coming back from band profile gives you at the start of list, something forces activity restart
+- [ ] performace during scrolling list first time, maybe glide library issue for loading files stored offline

 ## Devices tested & issues